 A mortgage approval is based on the favourable combination of your current debts, income, credit score and more.
 As some time can pass from when you receive an approval for a mortgage, to when you close on your home purchase, many things can arise during that time.
 Some examples are, buying furniture for your new home, a new car, a new job opportunity, closing or consolidating debts and so on.
 Once you are approved for a mortgage it is important that your finances stay constant.

-Many lenders, when closing in over 120 days, will want updated documents at the 120 day mark and some will check your credit again 30 days prior to closing.
+If there are potential changes to your financial situation, it’s important to review them with your mortgage broker first.
+Many mortgage lenders, when closing in over 120 days, will want updated documents at the 120 day mark and some will check your credit again 30 days prior to closing.

-Also lenders cannot use the income from an applicant that is currently on probation, so the probationary period would have to be completed before closing.
+Also lenders cannot use the income from an applicant that is currently on probation.
+With that, a completion of the probationary period before closing is important.

 Learn more: Self employed mortgage